When it comes to investing, the options are overwhelming.

 Let’s say a manager is working with a $100 million hedge fund.
 They could put their feet up and sip on a latte all day without working and still receive their 2%, which would be $2 million.
 That’s a pretty decent pay day.

-Hedge fund strategies
+Hedge fund taxes

 Hedge funds avoid certain regulations that other investment vehicles are required to pay attention to, meaning they can engage in certain financial activities that are off limits to others.
-Hedge funds can maneuver these rules so the managers and investors are barely taxed.
+Hedge funds can maneuver these rules, so the managers and investors are barely taxed.
 This is why you must be an accredited investor or a high-net-worth individual to invest in a hedge fund.

-A lot of hedge funds take advantage of carried interest, where the fund is treated and taxed as a partnership: the fund manager is the general partner and then investors are the limited partners.
+A lot of hedge funds take advantage of carried interest, where the fund is treated and taxed as a partnership: the fund manager is the general partner, and then investors are the limited partners.